- Overview

 A JSON data payload has no maximum size.

-body is encoded as UTF-8 and contains an authenticity header that is used to verify that Indeed is sending you the application.
+The POST body uses UTF-8 encoding and includes an authenticity header that helps you verify that Indeed sent the application.

-field contains the raw resume file, which is Base64-encoded.
+The data field contains the raw resume file in Base64 encoding.

-The third party must support the following file types: .txt, .pdf, .doc, .docx, and .rtf.
+Your system must support these file types: .txt, .pdf, .doc, .docx, and .rtf.

-If the third party already has a version of the provided resume saved in their system, they must still store and use the updated version provided in the application JSON.
+If your system already stores a version of the resume, you must still store and use the updated version from the application JSON.

 For application data details, see the Application data reference.